Learn how to create charming French Pots for your home and garden from simple terra cotta pots with our step-by-step tutorial.

 I have long admired custom-made French pots on Pinterest.
 Now I have a perfectly sun-lit kitchen window that is happy to house pots filled with herbs, so I’m sharing my process for achieving beautifully textured, aged, handmade French pots with a FREE printable transfer (available at the end of this post).
 Here’s what you need to get started:

-- 6″ Terra Cotta pots: I found them cheapest at Walmart
+- 6″ Terra Cotta pots: I found them cheapest at Walmart in the gardening section.
+Trays are sold separately.

-- Small Container of Plaster/Spackling: The size depends on your project, but you should be able to finish 10 pots with an 8 ounce container
+- Small Container of Plaster/Spackling: the size depends on your project, but you should be able to finish 10 pots with an 8 ounce container

-- White & Gray Chalk Paint: This not an exact science, so feel free to choose your own hues and brands.
+- White & Gray Chalk Paint: this not an exact science, so feel free to choose your own hues and brands.
 I used the Home Depot Behr Designer Chalk Paint in Tweed Coat and the Rust-oleum Linen White

 - 2″ Paint Brush